Zoe0123/Pinnacle-uofthacks/README.md

 conda install -c anaconda requests conda install -c anaconda beautifulsoup4
 ```
+## To play with the app

+1. Git clone this repository.
+2. Open Android Studio (download if you haven't).
+3. Open the repository and then run it with an emulator (make sure your gradle version is up to date).

-## Train the recommendation system
+## Retrain the recommendation system

 ```
 python model/train.py